oeru/techblog/drupal8/modules/geshifilter/README.txt

 INSTALLATION
 ------------
-1. Extract the GeSHi Filter module tarball and place the entire geshifilter directory into your Drupal setup (e.g. in sites/all/modules).
+1. Extract the GeSHi Filter module tarball and place the entire geshifilter directory into your Drupal 8 setup, /modules or /modules/contrib

 2. Download the GeSHi library from http://sourceforge.net/projects/geshi/files/geshi Make sure you download a version of the branch 1.0.x and not a version from the branch 1.1.x (also described as geshi-dev), which is not yet supported by the GeSHi filter module.

-  Place the entire extracted 'geshi' folder (which contains geshi.php) in a libraries directory (e.g. as sites/all/libraries/geshi).
+  Place the entire extracted 'geshi' folder (which contains geshi.php) in a libraries directory, /libraries.

+  The path to geshi.php should be, <drupal root>/libraries/geshi/geshi.php

+3. You will need the libraries module, download if you don't have it.

-3. Enable this module as any other Drupal module by navigating to administer > site building > modules
+4. Enable this module as any other Drupal module by navigating to Extend link in the admin bar.

 CONFIGURATION
 -------------
-1. The general GeSHi Filter settings can be found by navigating to: administer > site configuration > geshifilter.
+1. The general GeSHi Filter settings can be found by navigating to:
-  Set the path to the GeSHi library on that page, if it is not detected automatically already.
+  Configuration > Content authoring > Geshifilter
+  OR admin/config/content/formats/geshifilter

+  If your library is detected, it should show something like below, GESHI LIBRARY VERSION 1.0.8.11 DETECTED

 2. Further configuration instructions can be found by following the "more help..." link at the top of that general settings page, which leads to www.example.com/?q=admin/help/geshifilter .
 This requires you have the